LukaszKot/LifeXP/README.md

 # LifeXP

-LifeXP gamifies your everyday life by giving you points (XP) for completing tasks throughout the day.
-At the end of the day, your performance determines how much free time you unlock for yourself — making productivity both fun and rewarding.
+LifeXP gamifies your everyday life by awarding experience points (XP) for completing tasks.
+At the end of each day, your performance determines how much free time you unlock, making productivity both fun and rewarding.

+## Business Description

+LifeXP is a productivity platform that motivates users to achieve their goals by turning daily routines into a game.
+Users earn XP for productive activities and lose XP for non-productive activities.
+The system calculates and notifies users of their available free time based on their daily performance.

+### Functional Requirements
+- Manage user profiles (create, update, read, delete)
+- Configure sleep and wake-up times
+- Set coefficients for factors such as exhaustion, stress, illness, vacations, holidays, and deadlines
+- Award XP for completing tasks
+- Deduct XP for time spent on non-productive activities
+- Calculate free time based on XP at the end of each day
+- Notify users about their available free time
+- Provide a dashboard to track progress and statistics
+- Big Picture Event Storming (TODO)

+### Non-Functional Requirements
+- Mobile-friendly design with strong iOS support (and other devices preferred)
+- 99.99% uptime SLA
+- Designed for future extensibility and development
+- WCAG accessibility compliance

+## Technology Stack
+- **Frontend:** Server-side rendered XHTML and JavaScript
+- **Backend:** Azure Functions (Python)
+- **Database:** PostgreSQL
+- **Hosting:** Azure Functions and Azure Database for PostgreSQL
+- **CI/CD:** GitHub Actions
+- **Monitoring:** Azure Monitor and Application Insights
+- **Authentication:** Azure AD B2C

+*This technology stack ensures cross-platform reach, modularity, and cost efficiency.*

+## Architecture & Design (Planned)
+- Design Level Event Storing (TODO)
+- C1/C2/C3/C4 Diagrams (TODO)
+- Architecture Decision Records (TODO)